LionTao/SImpleCBIR_Integreted/main/README.md

     },
     results: {
         one: {
-            similarity: string, //"99.9%"
+            similarity: string, // "99.9%"
-            path: string //path of the most similar image,
+            path: string // path of the most similar image,
             features: {
                 color: string, // path of the generated image
                 texture: string, // path of the generated image